VIKAS9793/netflix-india-pm-case-study/README.md

 2. Study `research/data-quality-audit.md` to learn research integrity
 3. Explore `frameworks/` for reusable PM templates
 4. Read `research/full-case-study.md` for complete analysis
+5. Review `research/netflix-india-comprehensive-research.md` for detailed insights

 ### For Educators
 - Use `frameworks/` as teaching materials
-- Assign `data-quality-audit.md` to teach critical thinking
+- Assign `research/data-quality-audit.md` to teach critical thinking
 - Adapt templates for other case studies
 - Fork and modify for your curriculum